Amit-Ranjan22/UpdatedPortfolio-Amitabh_Ranjan/README.md

        the link to developr's image.<br>
 WHEN : something is written about the developer inside "p" tag.

-*(4) When the employer load the portfolio, he is presented with the developer's work applications screen-shots.*
+*(4) When the employer load the portfolio, he/she is presented with the developer's work applications screen-shots.*
 ------
 It's considered done<br>
 ------